Shirley, Southampton: Transport

 In the late 1800s the Didcot, Newbury and Southampton Railway planned to build a railway through Shirley, to a new station near Southampton's Royal Pier.
 In the event the line was only built as far as Winchester Chesil Station.
 Deposited plans showed the line continuing South via Twyford, Chandlers Ford, Chilworth, Lordswood, the East side of Dale Valley, under Winchester Road, through land now occupied by Shirley Junior School and on to the East side of Hill Lane near Archers Road where there is a surviving (but never used) embankment to the North of Commercial Road.
 A story grew up that St James' Park, Southampton, in Shirley was to have been a local railway station on this route, but plans deposited with Hampshire Record Office for this scheme show this not to have been the case, with the intended route of the railway passing to the North East.
 Although some land was purchased and work undertaken, the large depression in which St James Park sits was in fact caused by later gravel extraction.

 Archival research by the Shirley Local History Group, notably among the records of a local landowner, revealed that a later revival of this scheme, the Southampton and Winchester Great Western Junction Railway, did intend to use the park as the original route at this location had by then been developed.
 Plans and sections dated 1901 show the intended route of the railway as passing through the park from East to West.
 Records indicated that property sales were discussed for this scheme, which would have followed a slightly different route to the previous scheme in some areas without a tunnel at Chilworth.
 South of St James's Park at this time Didcot, Newbury and Station (now Stratton) Roads were named.
 Station Road also contained a police station.
 Nothing ultimately came of any of the railway schemes in this area, which finally petered out prior to World War One.

 From 1879, a route of Southampton Corporation Tramways operated from Southampton via Fourposts Hill along Shirley High Street.
 Substantial further development was proposed in 1899.
 It ran until 1949 as far as what is now the current Shirley Precinct.
 This stop is still known as "Shirley Terminus" to some residents when using bus services.
 A large Tram depot was located in Carlisle Road, later being used as a bus depot until demolition in the 1980s.

+Retail

+Shirley high street is a major shopping district.
+In September 2025, BBC News reported of a campaign of teenage violence against local businesses.